TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 ## [1] 2
 ```

-**Note💡**: In R you can evaluate functions over the entire vectors which helps to avoid from looping.
+**Note💡**: In R you can evaluate functions over the entire vectors which helps to avoid looping.

 ```r